kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 * An expression that contains no free variables is said to be closed.
-* An enclosing function that closes open bindings by providing values for them, by introducing new parameters that correspond to the open names, for example, is called a closure.
+* An enclosing function that closes open bindings by providing values for them is called a closure.
 * In the following example the single occurrence of ``x`` in the expression is